romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 ## modifyQuery

-Specify a callback which can modify a model for ORM or table instance for query builder.
+Specify a callback that can modify a model for ORM or table instance for query builder.

-When mutating a query in this callback, the changes will be applied for all future queries of this table.
+When mutating a query in this callback, the changes will be applied to all future queries of this table.

 ```ts
 const someTable = db('someTable', (t) => ({